DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 ## General Introduction

+This READ.me is under construction.
+(Sept 17th, 2024)

 <span style="color:#4169E1">

 Industrial machinery often experiences failures or breakdowns, leading to considerable costs for businesses.
 Consequently, there's growing interest in monitoring these machines with various sensors, such as microphones. <br>